 Daljit Nagra’s parents came to Britain from the Punjab, India, in the late 1950s.
 Nagra comes from a Sikh background and was born and grew up in West London then Sheffield.
-He has published three collections of poetry all with Faber & Faber.
-His latest collection, British Museum, is due in May 2017.
+He has published four collections of poetry all with Faber & Faber.

-He has judged many prizes including The Samuel Johnson Prize, The Costa Prize, the David Cohen Prize, the National Poetry Competition.
+He has judged many prizes including The Samuel Johnson Prize, The Costa Prize, the RSL Ondaatje Prize, the David Cohen Prize and the National Poetry Competition.
 His poems have been published in The New Yorker, Poetry Chicago, LRB, TLS and New Statesman.
-He has written for the Guardian, The Financial Times and he has performed his work in Britain and abroad in Canada, India, Mexico, Slovakia, The Netherlands.
+He has written for the Guardian, The Financial Times and he has performed his work in Britain and abroad in Canada, India, Mexico, Slovakia and The Netherlands.

 News stories relating to Daljit Nagra

 On our 200th birthday we are thrilled to launch RSL 200, a five-year celebration of the best in literature past, present and future.
 We’re delighted that the first day of these celebrations includes some big birthday announcements: 29 Fellows Raymond A …